utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 **7) When will Islandora 7 websites be taken offline?**

-_Yes, by end June 2024 - copies of the Islandora 7 sites are captured in UTL's [Archive-It account](https://archive-it.org/collections/6473)._
+_By end June 2024 - copies of the Islandora 7 sites are captured in UTL's [Archive-It account](https://archive-it.org/collections/6473)._

 **8) Will my Islandora site's page URLs be preserved in New Collections?**